NullArray/IntRec-Pack/README.md

 **Changelog**

+Tadpole has been added to the latest version.
+This program allows you to search for and download items from open AWS buckets.

 Two additional programs have been added.
 BirdWatch, which is a SOCMINT utility with a focus on Twitter and Inquisitor which is an OSINT based Recon tool.
 Furthermore https://toddington.com/resources has been added to the `Online Resources` feature to be used as a reference guide to additional OSINT tools, services and more.